nus-cs2103-AY2122S1/ip/docs/README.md

 **Why there is a branch-Level-8**
 I forgot to implement Level-8 in a separate branch than master, so this is the make up.

+**Why there is a branch-Level-9**
+I forgot to implement Level-9 in a separate branch than master, so this is the make up.
 ```
 expected output
 ```